mrGrayJacket/Block-Display-Builder/README.md

 - Use it at your own risk, this datapack create entities which means that the more you create the more lag you add to your world or server.
 - I recomend creating a backup of your minecraft world before using it.
 ## Credit:
-This datapack uses the <a target="_blank" href="https://github.com/Triton365/BlockState">blockstate</a> datapack by Triton365
+This datapack uses the [blockstate](https://github.com/Triton365/BlockState) datapack by Triton365
 ## How to install it:
 1. Navigate your world folder which is located by default in `C:\Users\<username>\AppData\Roaming\.minecraft\saves\<your_world_folder>` in windows.
 2. In your **wold folder** go to `datapacks` and put the datapack you downloaded it their.